 This is too much, too fast.
 Someone who can get the stage has to advocate for a competing world view.
 That wasn’t Obama.
 At least for a moment, it’s Paul

-In the first round of parliamentary elections, the Muslim Brotherhood is expected to win 40% of the vote.
+, the Muslim Brotherhood is expected to win 40% of the vote.
 The shocker comes from the arch conservative Salafis who may win almost a quarter, followed by almost as many votes for the liberal, secular forces.

 In case anyone hasn’t heard the Muslim Brotherhood promised a democratic, representative parliament, not only distancing itself from the Salafis but saying it had always thought it would form a coalition government with the liberal parties.
 The Brotherhood renounced violence decades ago and does not want to impose Islamic law on the nation.